 In this instance, tests such as an autopsy on the pregnancy tissue or a placental exam may be performed to help determine the possible causes of the miscarriage.

 There are a variety of treatment options available for miscarriage, depending on the type of miscarriage that a person is undergoing.
 Doctors will usually recommend or prescribe appropriate over-the-counter or prescription painkillers to help manage the pain and cramping.
 For people who have a complete miscarriage, where all pregnancy tissue and fetal matter pass out of the uterus naturally, no further medical treatment is typically needed, but psychological treatments such as counselling may be necessary to help a person process the experience.
 2

-- Medically-induced miscarriage: This is a non-surgical treatment which involves taking a medication called misoprostol(Cytotec) in order to induce cramping in the uterus, which pushes out the remaining fetal matter and pregnancy tissue over the course of approximately 4-5 hours.
+This is a non-surgical treatment which involves taking a medication called misoprostol(Cytotec) in order to induce cramping in the uterus, which pushes out the remaining fetal matter and pregnancy tissue over the course of approximately 4-5 hours.
 One advantage of a medically-induced miscarriage is that the medication can be taken at home.

-- Surgery: There are two possible operations for surgically inducing miscarriage, both of which are usually performed under general anaesthetic as outpatient procedures.
+There are two possible operations for surgically inducing miscarriage, both of which are usually performed under general anaesthetic as outpatient procedures.

-- Dilation and curettage (D&C) is usually performed in first-trimester miscarriages and involves using an instrument called a curette to scrape the pregnancy tissue and fetal matter out of the dilated uterus.
+D&C is usually performed in early miscarriages and involves using an instrument called a curette to scrape the pregnancy tissue and fetal matter out of the dilated uterus.

-- Dilation and extraction (D&E) is usually performed in second-trimester miscarriages and involves using a grasping instrument called forceps to take the fetus out of the dilated uterus.
+D&E is usually performed in late miscarriages and involves using a grasping instrument called forceps to take the fetus out of the dilated uterus.

-If a pregnant person is affected by an infection, this can spread to the site around the baby and cause the neck of the womb (cervix) to open too soon, resulting in miscarriage.
+If a pregnant person is affected by an infection, this can spread to the site around the unborn baby and cause the neck of the womb (cervix) to open too soon, resulting in miscarriage.
 There is usually no pain or bleeding when an infection causes miscarriage.
-The waters breaking will be the first sign of miscarriage caused by infection.
+The waters breaking is very likely to be the first sign of miscarriage caused by infection.

 A: Diarrhea is not necessarily a sign that something is wrong with a pregnancy, and pregnant people may experience it over the course of a normal pregnancy for a variety of reasons, including adapting to a healthy pregnancy diet.
-However, diarrhea is sometimes indicative of food poisoning like Salmonella, Toxoplasmosis or Listeriosis, all of which are associated with an increased risk of miscarriage.
+However, diarrhea is sometimes indicative of food poisoning like salmonella, toxoplasmosis or listeriosis, all of which are associated with an increased risk of miscarriage.
 If diarrhea is suspected to relate to food poisoning or an infection, seek medical attention promptly to reduce the risk of miscarriage.

-A: It is possible to experience a miscarriage without bleeding.
-Other signs that a person may be experiencing a miscarriage include cramping, pain, loss of pregnancy symptoms and passing vaginal discharge, which may be stringy and/or whitish-pink in colour.
+A: It is possible to experience a miscarriage without bleeding or spotting.
+Other signs that a person may be experiencing a miscarriage include cramps, pain, loss of pregnancy symptoms and passing discharge, which may be stringy and/or whitish-pink in colour.
 Any, all or none of these symptoms may be present.
-A miscarriage which is symptomless and is only detected by hospital staff during a routine ultrasound scan is called a missed miscarriage.
+The Ada app can help you check symptoms you may be worried about.
+Download the free app or find out more about how it works.
+A miscarriage which is symptomless and is only detected by hospital staff during a routine scan is called a missed miscarriage.